There are so many mushroom varieties out there and it is surprising that more of them are not known by a larger audience of people

 When it comes to mushroom varieties, most people are familiar with Agaricus bisporus, which is the scientific name for the common button mushroom, crimini, and portobello mushrooms.

 However, the amount of mushroom varieties is huge.
 For instance, if you look at the specialty mushroom field you have lion’s mane, chicken of the woods, shiitake, chanterelle, porcini, morel, blue oyster, pink oyster, yellow oyster, and the list goes on.
+We offer information below on a variety of edible mushrooms, and we provide mushroom growing kits so you can grow your own at home or commercially.

 Mushroom varieties and flavor